Rod Wishart: St. George Illawarra Dragons

 When the Steelers formed the St George Illawarra Dragons in 1999 with St George, Wishart was a part of the new 25-man squad, however he mostly played from the Interchange bench, with former St George wingers Jamie Ainscough and Nathan Blacklock being selected ahead of him.
 Following the Dragons' 1999 NRL Grand Final loss, in which Wishart played from the bench, he retired from the NRL.

 Post playing

-In 2005, he was named one of the 25 greatest ever New South Wales rugby league team players.
+In 2005, Wishart was named one of the 25 greatest ever New South Wales rugby league team players.

-Wishart appeared in the 2006 film, Footy Legends.
+He appeared in the 2006 film, Footy Legends.